Iwata Nakayama: Return to Japan

 After returning to Japan, he became professional photographer in Kobe and helped propel Japanese avant-garde photography.
 He established the Ashiya Camera Club (芦屋 カメラクラブ) with Kanbei Hanaya and Beniya Kichinosuke.
-He became one of the central figures in the Japanese New Photography Movement(新興写真) in the Kansai area.
+He became one of the central figures in the Japanese New Photography (新興写真) Movement in the Kansai area.
 He released some works in such magazines as Asahi Camera and Nihon Shashin Nenkan (日本写真年鑑).

 Nakayama published a manifesto upon returning to Japan in which he stated his commitment to “Pure Art Photography” in Asahi Camera (January 1928).
 He wanted to create something “that only photography can produce.”
 This marked a shift in his photographic approach as he began to incorporate more negatives into his compositions, similar to Man Ray and Laszlo Moholy-Nagy’s photogram technique.
 Curator of Shoto Museum of art, Yuri Mitsuda writes that Nakayama's technique was different in that it “consisted of repeatedly superimposing the same image, but he did not use the techniques of multiple exposures or chrono-photography."

 In 1932, Nakayama established the monthly magazine Kōga (光画) with Yasuzō Nojima and Nobuo Ina.
 The magazine was a critical turning point in Japanese artistic photography.
 Nakayama was a pioneer of Japanese avant-garde photography and inspired many Japanese photographers through his works.